MarioLisbona/CA-T3A2-B-travelers-forum-client/README.md

   - `npm install --legacy-peer-deps`
 - run the server with the following command:
   - `npm run dev`
-- By dfault the server will run at `http://localhost:5173/`
+- By default the server will run at `http://localhost:5173/`
   - However if this port is already in use another port will be provided
 - You will also be provided a link in the terminal to the port where the client server is running:

   ![server port](docs/vite-localhost.png)

 You will now be able to view all the posts on the App.
-To create your own posts, rate posts by others, comment on posts and much more register and login.
+To create your own posts, rate posts by others, comment on posts and register and login.

 ## API Endpoints